nymanska/nymanska.github.io/_posts/2025-03-15-Giscus-comments.md

 ```

 5. Add the Giscus script to your website / blog
-My site is built with the Chirpy Theme which fortunately already has built-in support for Giscus comments defined in the _config.yml file (if you are using a different theme you might want to add the script in either your config, post or other file.)
-Add the Giscus script information in the _config.yml file_
+My site is built with the Chirpy Theme which fortunately already has built-in support for Giscus comments defined in the _config.yml file.

+*If you are using a different theme you might want to add the script in either your config, post or other file.*

+Add the Giscus script information in the _config.yml file.
 ![Adding giscus comments to jekyll site](/assets/img/2025/Giscus-comments/giscus-new-repo.png)

 6. Add the Script from Step 4 in the bottom of each blog post.
-There might be a better way of doing this without having to post the scrip in every blog post but I haven't found out how to make that work yet.
+There might be a better way of doing this without having to post the scrip in every blog post but I haven't figured out how to make that work yet.

 ### Step 5.
 Try it out!
 ![Adding giscus comments to jekyll site](/assets/img/2025/Giscus-comments/new-comment.png)